open-compass/VLMEvalKit/docs/en/Quickstart.md

 The released paper checkpoint uses Hugging Face's access-request flow, so accept its terms before running the check or an evaluation.
+`VQToken-LLaVA-OneVision-0.5B` enables the checkpoint's learned VQ-Attention path by default.
+The centroid-only path remains available as an explicit ablation via `vqtoken_mode='centroids'`.
+For learned attention, sampled frames must not exceed K; with adaptive selection they must not exceed the minimum K.

 **Setup Keys.**